 In the meantime, while their personal lives were becoming increasingly complicated, both Onassis and Niarchos were becoming hugely successful in business.

 Onassis was making Greece proud with his Olympic Airways, the flagship of Greek aviation since 1957.

 Niarchos, on the other hand, took advantage of the Suez canal crisis, and became a billionaire in his already well-established shipping business.

 After ending his marriage with Livanos and his long relationship with Callas, Onassis married the former first lady of the United States, Jacqueline Kennedy, making his private island Skorpios famous around the globe.

-Only 5 years after the wedding, Onassis lost his son Alexander in a plane crash.
-He never fully recovered from the devastating news, and just two years after his son’s death, Aristotelis Onassis passed away at the age of 69 — creating a myth around the family and himself.
+Only five years after the wedding, Onassis lost his son, Alexander, in a plane crash.
+He never fully recovered from the devastating news, and just two years after his son’s death, Aristotelis Onassis passed away at the age of 69, creating a myth around the family and himself.

 He was buried on his beloved island, Skorpios, alongside his son, Alexander.

 Niarchos was lucky enough to live for two more decades and see his businesses continue to flourish during these years.
 After having left the thoroughbred horse racing business for roughly two decades, he returned to it in the 1970s.
-Twice he became the leading thoroughbred owner in France and he topped the Breeders’ List three times.
+He became the leading thoroughbred owner in France twice, and he topped the Breeders’ List three times.

 After a life full of passion, many experiences and business successes, he died in 1996 in Zürich, and was buried in the family tomb in Lausanne, Switzerland.